Princeton University: Admissions

 Princeton offers several methods to apply: the Common Application, the Coalition Application, and the QuestBridge Application.
 Princeton's application requires several writing supplements and submitting a graded written paper.

-Princeton's undergraduate program is highly selective, admitting 5.8% of undergraduate applicants in the 2019–2020 admissions cycle (for the Class of 2024).
-The middle 50% range of SAT scores was 1470–1560, the middle 50% range of the ACT composite score was 33–35, and the average high school GPA was a 3.91.
+Princeton's undergraduate program is highly selective, admitting 4.0% of undergraduate applicants in the 2025–2026 admissions cycle (for the Class of 2030).
+The middle 50% range of SAT scores was 1490–1560, the middle 50% range of the ACT composite score was 34–35, and the average high school GPA was a 3.96.
 For graduate admissions, in the 2021–2022 academic year, Princeton received 12,553 applications for admission and accepted 1,322 applicants, with a yield rate of 51%.

 In the 1950s, Princeton used an ABC system to function as a precursory early program, where admission officers would visit feeder schools and assign A, B, or C ratings to students.
 (Note: Example feeder schools visited included Phillips Exeter Academy, Phillips Academy Andover, and Groton School, among others.
 Moreover, an A was likely admission, B was possible, and C was unlikely.)
 From 1977 to 1995, Princeton employed an early action program, and in 1996, transitioned to an early decision program.
 In September 2006, the university announced that all applicants for the Class of 2012 would be considered in a single pool, ending the school's early decision program.
-In February 2011, following decisions by the University of Virginia and Harvard University to reinstate their early admissions programs, Princeton announced it would institute a single-choice early action option for applicants, which it still uses.
+In February 2011, following decisions by the University of Virginia and Harvard University to reinstate their early admissions programs, Princeton announced it would institute a single-choice early action (also known as restrictive early action) option for applicants, which it still uses.
+Under this program, students generally may not apply to other private colleges or universities early.

 Princeton reinstated its transfer students program in 2018 after a three decade moratorium; the program encourages applicants from low-income families, the military, and community colleges.